 Introduction

 Distribution indicators consider patterns in the geographic distribution of species catch.
 Spatial trends in fisheries data need to be interpreted carefully since they originate from a biased sampling design .
-If assessed carefully, however, they can still provide useful insight into spatial and temporal trends in species distribution as well as highlight areas of strong interactions between a species and fisheries.
+If assessed carefully, however, they can can provide useful insight into spatial and temporal trends in species distribution as well as highlight areas of strong interactions between a species and fisheries.
 In addition, changes in stock abundance might be reflected in distribution , with increases and decreases in abundance resulting in range expansions and contractions, respectively.
-Such patterns have been reviewed at length in the terrestrial literature but marine applications lack due to the paucity of historical data .
+Such patterns have been reviewed at length in the terrestrial literature but less often for marine applications due to the paucity of historical data .
 The indicators presented below are based on observer data and thus patterns in fishing effort and/or observer coverage may bias the results.
 These results should therefore be taken as an initial indication of the location and intensity of interactions between these species and WCPO longline fisheries.
 They can be updated over time to determine if the spatial patterns change or temporal trends develop.
 More complex methodologies might also be applied to remove potential sampling biases.

 Methods